ryrob30/mobile-services.en/help/android/c-mob-privacy-gdpr-android/c-mob-privacy-gdpr-android.md

 ---
 description: Experience Cloud Mobile SDKs provide General Data Protection Regulation (GDPR)-ready APIs for Controllers that allow users to retrieve locally stored identities and set opt status flags for data collection and transmission.
 seo-description: Experience Cloud Mobile SDKs provide General Data Protection Regulation (GDPR)-ready APIs for Controllers that allow users to retrieve locally stored identities and set opt status flags for data collection and transmission.
-seo-title: Privacy and General Data Protection Regulation
+seo-title: Privacy and General Data Protection Regulation overview
-title: Privacy and General Data Protection Regulation
+title: Privacy and General Data Protection Regulation overview
 uuid: 56d6f155-efec-4b3f-a972-a63155729167
 ---

-# Privacy and General Data Protection Regulation {#privacy-and-general-data-protection-regulation}
+# Privacy and General Data Protection Regulation overview {#privacy-and-general-data-protection-regulation}

 Experience Cloud Mobile SDKs provide General Data Protection Regulation (GDPR)-ready APIs for Controllers that allow users to retrieve locally stored identities and set opt status flags for data collection and transmission.

+## New Adobe Experience Cloud SDK Release

+Looking for information and documentation related to the Adobe Experience Platform Mobile SDK?
+Click [here](https://aep-sdks.gitbook.io/docs/) for our latest documentation.

+>[!IMPORTANT]
+>
+>As of September 2018, we released a new, major version of the SDK.
+These new Adobe Experience Platform Mobile SDKs are configurable through [Experience Platform Launch](https://www.adobe.com/experience-platform/launch.html).

+* To get started, go to [Launch](https://launch.adobe.com/).
+* To see what is in the Experience Platform SDK repositories, go to [Github: Adobe Experience Platform SDKs](https://github.com/Adobe-Marketing-Cloud/acp-sdks).

 >[!IMPORTANT]
 >